hemanthmayaluru/one-class-text-classification-using-ensemble-approach/README.md

 One class text classification using an ensemble of models.
 This work is done as part of my Master Thesis.

+Traditional classification algorithms work in a closed-world scenario where the training data contains all existing classes.
+In contrast, open set classifiers can handle new input that does not belong to any of the classes seen during training.
+Open set classification has been studied intensively in the computer vision domain, primarily in handwriting recognition, face recognition, object classification and computer forensics.
+Here we are interested in open set classification in natural language processing in one class document classification.
+We propose a new system based on autoencoder for one class classification of documents leveraging the full text.
+Extending further, we propose a novel ensemble based classifier model, a combination of several basic classifiers, to detect if an incoming document belongs to the class known from training or an unknown class.
+We compare and evaluate our methods on existing one class classification datasets for NLP - 20 Newsgroups, reuters and webkb.
+We also extract and use a new full-text dataset from arxiv.org.
+Our methods significantly outperforms the current state-of-the-art approaches for one class document classification.

 The methods include:

 Autoencoder <br />